 What is the ARRK?

-The AntiRacism Reading Knook (ARRK) is a collaboration between the K-College library staff and our Inclusive Excellence (KCIE) leadership team.
-This initiative is NOT a book club, but seeks to facilitate campus-wide engagement with the books in the KCIE Reading for Change book collection.
+The AntiRacism Reading Knook (ARRK) is a collaboration between the K College library staff and our Inclusive Excellence (KCIE) leadership team.
+This initiative seeks to facilitate campus-wide engagement with the books in the KCIE Reading for Change book collection.
 This collection was created to encourage learning about and facilitate greater access to antiracism information to all members of the campus community.

 The ARRK is intended to help

 - reduce the barrier to entry into reading antiracism books,

 - identify campus facilitators with experience teaching and/or disciplinary expertise to provide context and guide discussion,

 - foster broader relationships among faculty and staff, and thus

 - build greater capacity for an inclusive campus through sustained and focused engagement with shared texts.

 How Does the ARRK Work?

 In the past the ARRK initiative hosted an open discussion of either one or two chapters from a selected book or a current article on an antiracism topic.
 The discussion was led by a member of the K College community who has experience with, training on, and/or knowledge in relation to the reading.